mrfadil10/Libft/README.md

 #### **Makefile**

    - We can use variables in a makefile using the conventional assignement operator and then calling the variable's value using $(variable).
 -  If a command isn't indented with a tabulation (specifically using tab and not spaces) the command will not work.
 -  Targets are file names.
+-  Variable calling is done either using `${}` or `$()`.
+-  Make has a huge list of implicit rules that will run by default unless you override them.
+-